ShareFacebook Twitter AddThis

-A classic Neapolitan dessert of crispy dough with a heavenly soft interior laced with citrus
+Learn how to make struffoli recipe, a classic Italian Christmas dessert from Naples: it's a crispy dough with a heavenly soft interior laced with citrus.

 For the Struffoli

 To garnish and decorate

 - Recipe cuisine Italian